 Frequently Asked Questions (FAQs)

-Does the MA in Applied SLA lead to secondary certification?
+Does the MA in Applied Linguistics & Second Language Acquisition (ALSLA) lead to secondary certification?

 No. There are many MAT (Masters in the Arts of Teaching) programs that lead to secondary certification.
-The MA in Applied SLA targets higher education teaching opportunities as a first option, though non-certified opportunities at the secondary level also exist.
+The Master of Arts in Applied Linguistics and Second Language Acquisition targets higher education teaching opportunities as a first option, though non-certified opportunities at the secondary level also exist.

 Is an interview required of all students accepted into the program?